asserhan/SpotSpotter/README.md

 Local Explorer app
 =======
 Local Explorer Project
 This project is a web application that allows users to explore local activities based on their current location, weather conditions, and the time of day.
-It leverages APIs for weather data, OpenAI, and Google Maps, and uses Prisma to interact with a PostgreSQL database.
+It leverages APIs for weather data, OpenAI, and Google Maps.

 Features
 Current Location Detection: Uses the browser's geolocation API to get the user's current location.